 Dog Food Ingredients Glossary

+Your dog's everyday diet and nutrition is possibly the most important factor in their health.
 The Association of Animal Feed Control Officials (AAFCO) is the regulatory body that also sets the definitions for ingredients in animal feed.
 This is a sampling of ingredients that appear frequently in dog foods or may be confusing—for example, all the different ways the word “meat” can occur—but understanding these will help you in your search for the best possible food for your dog.

 Animal digest (from beef, chicken or lamb)—material resulting from chemical and/or enzymatic hydrolysis of clean and undecomposed animal tissue, excluding hair, horns, hooves, feathers and teeth.